Zulko/eagle.js/README.md

 ## Contribute

 Eagle.JS is an open source framework originally written by [Zulko](https://github.com/Zulko) and released on [Github](https://github.com/Zulko/eagle.js) under the ISC licence.
 Everyone is welcome to contribute !

-Below are a few ideas that would deserve attention:
+Below are a few ideas that deserve more attention in the future:

 - Bundler to make standalone HTML presentations
 - PDF export ?
 - Themes
+- Better docs ?
+(What do javascript people use to write docs ?)